daidensacha/buttonStyler/README.md

     -  **Addendum**: I thought this was behind me until I ran my code through the validation.
 One warning was that I had used `input disabled= "true"`, so I changed it to the recommended `input disabled`.
 My problem came back with the color picker being disabled but popping up on click when disabled.
 It turned out that I had removed the disabled from one altogether and relied only on a fieldset group class name and jQuery to disable the group.
 When I added `input disabled` back in, it worked fine, so it was a relatively easy mistake to sort out.

 - **CSS Display Copy to clipboard**
-I researched various options and concluded that clipboard.js was the best option due to cross-browser compatibility and functionality.
-Their website has clear documentation, and I also found a few other sources with examples showing how to implement the clipboard.
+I researched various options and chose clipboard.js due to cross-browser compatibility and functionality.
+Their website has clear documentation, and I also found a few other sources with examples showing how to implement clipboard.js.
     - [add-buttons.js](https://gist.github.com/dguo/1730d4bfeb370d92117e092311262bfa) I used this code and changed it to suit my needs.
-I added a text note with the `<i>`, and tooltip attributes, with font awesome copy icon using and this created the copy function.
+I added a text node with the `<i>` element, tooltip attributes, and a font awesome copy icon.
+This added the copy function to the CSS block.
     - [clipboard.js](https://clipboardjs.com) documentation shows how to handle the event and display the success message or error message.
 I tried this, but the copy message was gone in a flash and not user-friendly.
 I added a timeout, so it disappears after 2 seconds.
 I created class names for the success and error messages.
 I then added color to the class names with CSS, and when clicking the copy icon, the function adds the class name to the message display.
 - **Git Version Control**
-`git status`, `git add .`, `git commit -m "" `, and `git push` was regularly used.
+`git status`, `git add .`, `git commit -m "commit text" `, and `git push` was regularly used.
 I tried to use it as I worked with chunks, so the commits were my reference point if I want to go back and check something.
 For this project, especially when it came to developing the `form.js` to handle the form input data and output the CSS styles, I decided to create a branch so that if things went haywire, I had a place reserved to start from afresh.
 Create the branch `git checkout -b add-colorpickers`.
 It was my first time using this, and it went pretty seamlessly.
 When I finished and was happy, I sat on it for a few days, fearful of losing the work, not knowing what would happen when I merged it to the master.
 In the end, I bit the bullet, and Git did not complete the merge but displayed the files with "common code" and the "differences in code" from the two files, so I could choose what to merge and what not to.
 It was seamless, and I had no real issues.
 It was a good process, and the experience showed me how to use the git branch.
 There is a lot to learn, but it is brilliant how it works.

 - [W3C HTML Validation](https://validator.w3.org/nu/): Passes W3C HTML validation.
 - [W3C CSS3 Validation](https://jigsaw.w3.org/css-validator/): Passes the W3C CSS3 validation.